-All of our guided experiences take place in various areas of our 72 acre outdoor learning environment!
-We have converted all of our former indoor classes to take place 100% on Missouri Botanical Garden grounds.
-In preparation for the day of your Guided Experience, follow the local weather forecasts, dress accordingly and email us at mobot.org/schoolprograms or at (314) 577-5185 for questions about your visit.
+All of our Guided Experiences occur in various areas of our 79-acre outdoor learning environment!
+We have converted all of our former indoor classes to take place outdoors on Missouri Botanical Garden grounds.
+In preparation for the day of your Guided Experience, follow the local weather forecasts, dress accordingly, and email us at schoolprograms@mobot.org or call (314) 577-5185 for questions about your visit.